MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 Users should be able to communicate with us about our code
 ----------------------------------------------------------

 This is ok.
-Support tab is present, github offers another route
+Support tab is present, GitHub offers another route

 We should protect our users privacy
 -----------------------------------